santiagozky/baselining-plugin/README.md

 </plugin>
 ```
 If the pedant option is true, the build will fail if a package or the bundle have a version that is lower than the recommended

+This software is covered by the Apache license v2.
+See the LICENSE file for more information.